-We have all been in a situation similar to this: it’s springtime, the golf season is in full swing, and we are anxious to play.
+We have all been in a situation similar to this: it’s fall, the golf season is winding down, and we are anxious to squeeze in a few final rounds before the active season ends.
 Unfortunately, Mother Nature has a different idea.
-Leftover puddles from last month’s snow storm are scattered throughout the golf course and saturated fairways lead to golf balls plugging and retaining mud.
+Leftover puddles from yesterday’s rainstorm are scattered throughout the golf course and saturated fairways lead to golf balls plugging and retaining mud.

 These unwelcome conditions may cause the handicap committee to implement a Local Rule allowing preferred lies (also known as “winter rules”).
 Can these scores still be posted?
 Many golfers believe that scores cannot be posted to their scoring record under these circumstances, especially when a player takes the liberty of implementing preferred lies without the Committee’s consent.
 Let’s clear up some myths about posting with preferred lies.